 So, your boss wants to see a project plan.

 Just follow the steps here.
-And grab my project template.
+And grab my project plan template.

-Why I use Excel to create a project plan
+Why I use an Excel project plan template

 I manage large IT projects.
 And I’ve never used anything but Excel.
 Do you want to know why?
 Excel is easy to use and I have full control over the process of creation.